RidwanSharkar/Eidolon-VI/README.md

 ## Gameplay & Lore

-A dark fusion of action-combat, surreal artistry, and cosmic horror. **Eidolon IV** thrusts you into a drifting cemetery of worlds, where your choices—and the remains of your foes—shape your power and ultimate fate.
+A dark fusion of action-combat, , and cosmic horror. **Eidolon IV** thrusts you into a drifting cemetery of worlds, where your choices—and the remains of your foes—shape your power and ultimate fate.

 ---